bgermann/cforms2/readme.txt

 That function was removed.
 The Wordpress function wp_mail is now used for mails, which makes use of built-in PHPMailer.
 If you want to configure it to use an external SMTP server, use an appropriate plugin, e.g. [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/).

+= I upgraded and lost my widgets.
+What can I do? =

+Beginning with 14.6.10 Wordpress 2.8 Widget API is used for cforms widgets.
+You have to recreate your widgets.
+You can find your old settings in debug output on the Global Settings Admin menu.
+Just search for widgets with your browser's search.

 = How can I contribute code? =